GameFoundry/B3DFramework/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/00_coreThread.md

 Synchronization should happen whenever some property on the **CoreObject** changes, that you would wish to make available on the core thread (e.g. a radius of a light source).
 To synchronize implement the @bs::CoreObject::syncToCore(FrameAlloc*) method, which generates the data for synchronization, and @bs::ct::CoreObject::syncToCore which accepts it.

 The synchronized data is transfered between the objects in the form of raw bytes, within the @bs::CoreSyncData structure.
-For convenience you can use @bs::rtti_size and @bs::rtti_write to encode fields into raw memory, and @bs::rtti_read to decode them.
+For convenience you can use @bs::B3DRTTISize and @bs::B3DRTTIWrite to encode fields into raw memory, and @bs::B3DRTTIRead to decode them.
 These are explained in more detail in the [advanced RTTI manual](../../User_Manuals/advancedRtti).

 **CoreObject::syncToCore()** is provided an instance of @bs::FrameAlloc which should be used for allocating the serialization buffer.
 This is an allocator that is fast and doesn't require explicit memory deallocation making it perfect for synchronization.
 A simple synchronization example would look like so:
 ~~~~~~~~~~~~~{.cpp}